slavanga/baseguide/README.md

 # [Baseguide](http://basegui.de)
 Baseguide is a lightweight and robust CSS framework powered by Sass.
+It brings together all essential base components in a small yet powerful package.

 ##Features
 * Bootstrap based grid system with extendable breakpoints